Blog

 Rebalancing your portfolio

-1. Selling some of your bigger holdings and using the cash to purchase more diverse assets.
+1. Selling some of your bigger holdings and using the cash to purchase more diverse assets

 2. Using new money to purchase extra assets on top of what you already have.

-The first approach allows you to rebalance without having to invest extra cash, but the second lets you hold onto high performing assets that have grown to take up a bigger portion of your portfolio.
+The first approach allows you to rebalance without having to invest extra cash, but the second approach lets you hold onto high performing assets that have grown to take up a bigger portion of your portfolio.

 When to rebalance your portfolio